-- A story narrated by Jerry R. Barksdale about events that happened in Mooresville during the Civil War, including an episode involving the Union soldier from Wilder’s Brigade who was caught prowling around the Woodruff house and the subsequent order from Lt.
+- A story narrated by Jerry R. Barksdale, portraying his great-great grandfather, James Daniel Barksdale, about events that happened in Mooresville during the Civil War.
+One episode involved the Union soldier from Wilder’s Brigade who was caught prowling around the Woodroof house and the subsequent order from Lt.
 Col. Biggs that this house is protected from search for arms.
 Guests were invited into the house to see this original hand-written document.

 - A Reenactment in the Church of Christ of President Garfield’s time when he was a General encamped at Bibb’s Spring with the 20th Brigade of the Army of the Ohio as he wrote letters back to his wife and friends.
 The letters guided listeners from Garfield’s time in Alabama, back home to regain his physical health, and onto Washington, D.C. up to the time he was elected to the U.S. House of Representatives

 - Period music by Olde Towne Brass in the Brick Church